brunodifranco/project-house-rocket-insights/README.md

 #### **Usage**: House Rocket would have higher profits buying and selling properties built from the mid 1980's upwards, as well as the ones built from 1900 to 1940.

 # 6. **Financial Results**
 Three interesting metrics to evaluate the financial performance for this solution is the profit mean and median (grouped by ad_season, zipcode and ad_season with zipcode), as well as the total profit.
-This in-depth information can be found in [here](https://github.com/brunodifranco/project-house-rocket-insights/tree/main/financial-results), alongside a [Density Map]() containing the average profit for each zipcode.
-As for the profit for each property it can be checked in this [link](), where filters can also be applied for better visualization.
+This in-depth information can be found in [here](https://github.com/brunodifranco/project-house-rocket-insights/tree/main/financial-results).
+As for the profit for each property it can be checked in the [House Rocket Cloud App](https://brunodifranco-house-rocket-app-house-rocket-app-4dn0re.streamlitapp.com/), where filters can also be applied for better visualization.

 **If the solution strategy used in this project were applied by House Rocket the total obtained profit would be US$ 473,094,328.48, with an average profit of US$ 45,337.26 per property**.
 The main profit metrics are displayed below: